 - experimenting with varying positions

-- attempting self-stimulation as a way of increasing desire
+- trying self-stimulation as a way of increasing desire

-You should also talk to your doctor or gynecologist about any issues or challenges you may be experiencing.
-Remember that there are medical treatments available to help you achieve a healthy sex life.
+Keep in mind that there are medical treatments and tools available to help you achieve a healthy sex life.

 Talk to your doctor or gynecologist to learn more about your options.
 They can also give you advice about any other issues or challenges you may be experiencing.